 For children ages 6 to 12, an arts and cultural workshop with Arte al Sole in Venice is a great, experiental way to learn about the city with hands-on activities (and a chance for parents to have a quiet coffee or aperitivo in the meantime!).
-Kids can learn about the history of Carnevale traditions and then make their own masks, do a family game in a boat along the Grand Canal pretending to be enterprising merchants and then design their own sumptuous merchant palazzo, or visit a kid-friendly glassblowing artisan on Murano, creating their own art piece afterward out of Venetian glass.
+Kids can learn about the history of Carnevale traditions and then make their own masks; do a family game in a boat along the Grand Canal, pretending to be enterprising merchants and then designing their own sumptuous merchant palazzo; or visit a kid-friendly glassblowing artisan on Murano, creating their own art piece afterward out of Venetian glass.

 Visit the Museo di Storia Naturale, located within a palace on the Grand Canal known as the Fondaco dei Turchi, which historically was the place where Turkish merchants were allowed to do business with the Republic of Venice.
 The museum is great for kids as well as for adults.
 Here you will find interactive exhibitions of the evolution of the Earth, animals and humankind with dinosaurs, mummies and skeletons, plus a collection of animals and … mystery chambers!

-Finally, my kids love the graphic books about Venice at the Feelin’ Venice store in the San Marco area.
+Finally, my kids loved the graphic books about Venice at the Feelin’ Venice store in the San Marco area.